-Nevertheless, the MMR residential market showcased a remarkable recovery post COVID, bouncing back from the impacts of the pandemic and other disruptions.
+Nevertheless, the MMR residential market showcased a remarkable recovery post-COVID, bouncing back from the impacts of the pandemic and other disruptions.
 Announcement of reduction in the stamp duty by the Maharashtra Government with effect from September-2020, boosted housing sales in the region during pandemic.
-The year 2022 turned out to be exceptional for MMR residential market since 2017, with the highest-ever recorded housing supply of 1.24 lakh units and absorption of 1.09 lakh units.
+The year 2023 turned out to be exceptional for MMR residential market since 2017, with the highest-ever recorded housing supply of 1.57 lakh units and absorption of 1.53 lakh units.
 This resurgence in supply and absorption indicates a positive trend in the MMR housing market, reflecting its ability to overcome adversity and regain momentum after a challenging period.

-The housing supply and absorption in MMR experienced significant growth compared to 2017, with a remarkable increase of 132% in housing supply and an impressive 93% growth in absorption.

-Below is the graph showcasing the supply and absorption dynamics (in units) of MMR housing market from 2017 to 2023 (till Q1).
+The housing supply and absorption in MMR experienced significant growth compared to 2017, with a remarkable increase of 194% in housing supply and an impressive 170% growth in absorption.
+Below is the graph showcasing the supply and absorption dynamics (in units) of MMR housing market from 2017 to Q1 2024.

-Figure 35: Supply and Absorption dynamics (in units) of MMR housing market from 2017 to 2023 (till Q1)
+Figure 35: Supply and Absorption dynamics (in units) of MMR housing market from 2017 to Q1 2024

-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023
+Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 to Q1 2024

-4.5.2 Unsold Inventory (Units: 2017 - 2022 Annual and Q1 2023)
+4.5.2 Unsold Inventory (Units: 2017 - Q1 2024)

 From 2017 to 2021, the housing market in MMR experienced a steady decline in unsold inventory, reaching its lowest point of 1.83 lakh units in 2021.
 This was primarily due to robust housing sales momentum.

-As of Q1 2023, the unsold inventory of MMR stood at 2 lakh units - representing an 11% decline compared to 2017.
+As of Q1 2024, the unsold inventory of MMR stood at 1.92 lakh units - representing an 15% decline compared to 2017.

-Below is the graph showcasing the unsold inventory trends (in units) of MMR housing market from 2017 to 2023 (till Q1).
+Below is the graph showcasing the unsold inventory trends (in units) of MMR housing market from 2017 to Q1 2024.

-Figure 36: Unsold Inventory trends (in units) of MMR housing market from 2017 to 2023 (till Q1)
+Figure 36: Unsold Inventory trends (in units) of MMR housing market from 2017 to Q1 2024

-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023
+Source: ANAROCK Research Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 - Q1 2024

-4.5.3 Price Movements (Units: 2017 - 2022 Annual and Q1 2023)
+4.5.3 Price Movements (Units: 2017 - Q1 2024)

 MMR stands out as one of the most expensive housing markets among the top 7 cities in India, primarily due to the continued strong sentiment among home buyers and investors.
-Between 2017 and Q1 2023, the capital values in the MMR housing market experienced an increase of 17%.
+Between 2017 and Q1 2024, the capital values in the MMR housing market experienced an increase of 32%.
 Between 2017 and 2020, property prices remained relatively stable, experiencing an average annual price appreciation of 1%.
 However, after the pandemic, they have begun to witness an upward trajectory from 2021 due to factors such as inflation, the escalation in construction raw material prices, and the overall surge in housing demand.
-During the time frame from 2021 to Q1 2023, the capital values of MMR grew by 12% approximately.
+Over the past 3 years, from 2021 to 2023, the capital values of MMR grew by 26% approximately.

-As of Q1 2023, the average basic selling price of residential properties in the MMR market stands at INR 12,200 /Sqft - an uptick by 5% as compared to 2022.
+As of Q1 2024, the average basic selling price of residential properties in the MMR market stands at INR 14,600/Sqft - an uptick by 13% as compared to 2023.

-Below is the graph showcasing the capital value movement (on saleable area) of MMR housing market from 2017 to 2023 (till Q1).
+Below is the graph showcasing the capital value movement (on saleable area) of MMR housing market from 2017 to Q1 2024.

-Figure 37: Capital value movement (on saleable area) of MMR housing market from 2017 to 2023 (till Q1)
+Figure 37: Capital value movement (on saleable area) of MMR housing market from 2017 to Q1 2024